EventsScreening

 Dan Sullivan

-Dan Sullivan is an Assistant Programmer for Film at Lincoln Center and the Editor of the film section of the Brooklyn Rail.
-He is a contributor to Film Comment, Cinema Scope, and other publications.
+Dan Sullivan is an Assistant Programmer for Film at Lincoln Center and the Co-Editor of the film section of The Brooklyn Rail.
+He is a frequent contributor to Film Comment, Cinema Scope, and other publications.
 At FLC he has organized or co-organized retrospectives of Raúl Ruiz, David Lynch, Jacques Rivette, Germaine Dulac, Pedro Costa, Jane Birkin, and Charlotte Gainsbourg, among others, and various film series including “Going Steadi: 40 Years of Steadicam” (2017), “Heathcliff, It’s Me: Adapting Wuthering Heights” (2017), and “Make My Day: American Movies in the Age of Reagan” (2019, with J. Hoberman).
 He has also served as a programmer for NYFF and is currently a member of the New Directors/New Films selection committee.

-❤️ 🌈 We'd like to thank the The Terra Foundation for American Art for making these daily conversations possible, and for their support of our growing archive.
+We’d like to thank The Marion Boulton Kippy Stroud Foundation and Teiger Foundation for making these conversations possible, and for their support of our growing archive 🌈✨